Tennessee falls in Top 25 AP football ranking after loss against Georgia - NewsBreak

 KNOXVILLE, Tenn. ( WATE ) — After their first loss in the season, Tennessee dropped from No. 2 to No. 5 on The Associated Press college football poll Sunday.

 Tennessee was originally tied with Ohio State for the No. 2 spot after their win again Kentucky, 44-6.
 The ranking dropped after their Saturday game against Georgia who is currently No. 1.
-The score was 27-13 leaving Tennessee 8-1 in their season.Sheriff: 1 in custody after fatal shooting in Telford
+The score was 27-13 leaving Tennessee 8-1 in their season.LIVE TWEETS: Tennessee vs Georgia

 Tennessee is currently sitting at 1,339 points.
 Ahead of them is Georgia at No. 1, Ohio State at No. 2, Michigan at No. 3 and TCU at No. 4.